-Commands · Cloudflare Workers docs
+Commands

 --env $ENVIRONMENT_NAME

+- If defined, the changes will only apply to the specified environment.
+Refer to Environments for more information.

-Will return a json response from the List Routes API.
-Each entry includes the route id, pattern, and associated Worker name for a route.
+This command will forward the JSON response from the List Routes API.
+Each object within the JSON list will include the route id, route pattern, and the assigned Worker name for the route.
 Piping this through a tool such as

-jq will pretty up the output.
+jq will render the output nicely.

 $ wrangler route delete $ID [--env $ENVIRONMENT_NAME]